Privacy Policy

 Manage appointments and communicate with you.

-Process payments via Stripe.
+Where relevant, process payments securely via Stripe.

 Comply with legal and ethical obligations (e.g., safeguarding concerns).